metasebiya/metasebiya/README.md

 ### Hi there 👋, I am Metasebiya Akililu Bizuneh
-A student at Alx Africa, I am currently immersed in the Alx Data Analytics Program, where I am exploring the captivating world of big data management.
-I have gained valuable experience as a full stack software developer in different workspaces.
-Specifically, I served as a Junior Software Developer at eTech S.C. for a substantial period of one year and nine months.
-During this tenure, I actively contributed to the design and implementation of several modules within an ERP Solution, and also worked as a front-end developer to develop a Google Sheets sidebar app for a company named DeckCraft.
+ALX Africa alumni with a Data Analytics program completion, I am dedicated to advancing my career in the data industry.
+With a background in software development, my tenure as a Junior Software Developer at eTech S.C. involved designing and implementing modules for an ERP Solution.
+Additionally, I excelled as a front-end developer at DeckCraft, contributing to the creation of a Google Sheets sidebar app.
+Passionate about innovation and driven by a quest for excellence, I am committed to leveraging my diverse experiences to make a significant impact in data analytics.

 ## Skills
 > Angular Framework,